 Every year, visitors from all over the world travel to the Smoky Mountains to view our park's wildflowers.
-My favorite, Indian Pink, are blooming now at Sugarlands Visitor Center!
+My favourite, Indian Pink, are blooming now at Sugarlands Visitor Center!

 Learning to identify wildflowers is just one way of enjoying the native flora of Great Smoky Mountains National Park.
 Wildflower photography, learning about folk and medicinal uses of wild plants, connecting with the cultural history of the Smokies, and using native plants as a source for artistic inspiration are some of the activities wildflower enthusiasts and aspiring naturalists enjoy.